 Welcome to the World of Professional Pyrotechnics!

 If you've ever wondered what it is like to be up close and personal to the professional display shells during a fireworks show, or if you live for the roar of the crowd, continue reading!
 Whether you are interested in just being part of a fireworks display crew, or actually obtaining a California pyrotechnic operators license, you have come to the right place.
-We get tons of emails asking how to become a pyrotechnician, and how to obtain a pyrotechnics license.
+We get tons of people asking how to become a pyrotechnician, and how to obtain a pyrotechnics license.
 So you have an idea of what you are getting yourself into, a typical fourth of July will be described.

 A Typical 4th of July